-If this sounds a little difficult to believe, it is because of the bitterness created by the Palestine tragedy since the Balfour Declaration and the Zionist penetration of Palestine ending in the uprooting and evacuation of Palestinians from their homeland in order to create "an exclusively Jewish State": Israel.
+If this sounds a little difficult to believe, it is because of the bitterness created by the Palestine tragedy since the Balfour Declaration [1917, committed British government to sponsor the establishment of a Jewish national home in Palestine] and the Zionist penetration of Palestine ending in the uprooting and evacuation of Palestinians from their homeland in order to create "an exclusively Jewish State": Israel.

 The call for an open, new, tolerant Palestine for Jews and non-Jews is a dramatic change in the Palestinian struggle, but it is hardly a new idea.
-Palestinians suggested the creation of such a state to the Peel Commission in 1937.
+Palestinians suggested the creation of such a state to the Peel Commission in 1937 [one of British commissions of inquiry sent to Palestine in response to independence struggle against British imperialism].

 As for the idea of Jew, Moslem and Christian living peacefully and harmoniously in one country, it also is a very old one.
-The Fateh declaration stated: "This is no utopian dream or false promise, for we have always lived in peace, Moslems, Christians and Jews in the Holy Land.
-The Palestinian Arabs gave refuge, a warm shelter and a helping hand to Jews fleeing persecution in Christian Europe, and to the Christian Armenians fleeing persecution in Moslem Turkey; as well as to Greeks, Caucasian and Maltese among others."
-One need not go to medieval history to elaborate on the idea.4
+The Fatch declaration stated, "This is no utopian dream or false promise, for we have always lived in peace, Moslems, Christians and Jews in the Holy Land.
+The Palestinian Arabs gave a refuge, a warm shelter and a helping hand to Jews fleeing persecution in Christian Europe, and to the Christian Armenians fleeing persecution in Moslem Turkey; as well as to Greeks, Caucasians and Maltese among others."
+One need not go to medieval history to elaborate on the idea.(1)

-However, what is new, is the fact that non-Jewish Arab exiles who have been deprived of their homes and displaced by Jews in Palestine, can still - while holding the guns, and fighting for their land and their very existence - call for a new country that combines the ex-aggressor and persecutor.
+However, what is new is the fact that non-Jewish Arab exiles who have been deprived of their homes and displaced by Jews in Palestine, can still-while holding the guns, and fighting for their land and their very existence-call for a new country that combines the ex-aggressor and persecutor.